 This recipe yields 32 rugelach, but you might want to put half of them aside in the freezer, all rolled up and ready for the oven, and bake them down the road, a quick and delicious delicacy.

-Basic Butter Pastry Sweet Variation (Sara Moulton’s Everyday Family Dinners, page 28, preparation time is included below)
+Basic Butter Pastry Sweet Variation (Sara Moulton’s Everyday Family Dinners, page 28, preparation time is included here) For the recipe, scroll down to the end of the pastry recipe below.

 One 7-ounce package almond paste